-DOSJE has enabled the Free Coaching 2021 registration form for Competitive Exams & Recruitment Exams for SC, OBC Students on its official website, http://coaching.dosje.gov.in.
-Students who are belonging to SC and OBC category can check details and apply for Free Coaching for Competitive Exams and Recruitment 2021 at online web portal.
+Number of total seats- 3500 Applications will be accepted only in online mode received through the portal.
+DOSJE has enabled the Free Coaching registration 2022 link for Competitive Exams & Recruitment Exams for SC, OBC Students on its official website, http://coaching.dosje.gov.in.
+Students who are belonging to SC and OBC category can check details and apply for Free Coaching for Competitive Exams and Recruitment at online web portal.

-Free Coaching for Competitive Exams & Recruitment Exams 2021 for SC, OBC Students.
+Free Coaching for Competitive Exams & Recruitment Examsfor SC, OBC Students.
 Department Of Social Justice And Empowerment, Ministry Of Social Justice And Empowerment, Government Of India has given Free Coaching for Competitive Exams and Recruitment Exams 2021 notification under Scheme of Free Coaching for SC and OBC Students.

 Free Coaching Scheme for SC and OBC students